2003 Istanbul bombings: Second bombings and aftermath

-Five days later, on November 20, as US President George W. Bush was in the United Kingdom meeting with Prime Minister Tony Blair, two more truck bombs exploded.
+Five days later, on 20 November, as US President George W. Bush was in the United Kingdom meeting with Prime Minister Tony Blair, two more truck bombs exploded.
 The first attack occurred at around 10:55 a.m.
 (UTC+2.00) with the detonation of a bomb, comprising 700 kilograms of ammonium sulfate, ammonium nitrate, and compressed fuel oil, in a truck that had parked in front of the HSBC Bank AS building on Büyükdere Avenue in the Levent neighborhood of Beşiktaş.
 There were fatalities and injuries inside and near the building, and after the explosion, the first six aboveground stories of the building became unusable and the front side of the building was badly damaged.
 Inside the building, an elevator that had been in motion at the time of the bombing collapsed.
 Body parts were flung from the site of the explosion, some even being found as far as 400 meters away at a petrol station.

 Approximately five minutes later, at around 11:00 a.m., another bomb-laden truck drove through security and detonated in front of the British Consulate on Meşrutiyet Avenue in Istanbul's Beyoğlu district.
 Deaths and injuries were immediately reported from the explosion, and the outer wall of the consulate's front garden collapsed onto cars driving by in the street, and a fire burned in the garden itself.
 Buildings nearby the consulate, including the entrance to the Çiçek Passage market, and cars on the street were also badly damaged.

-After the attack perpetrated against the HSBC building, police cordoned off the area and began collecting evidence.
+After the attack on the HSBC building, police cordoned off the area and began collecting evidence.
 Electrical and gas lines were shut off, and metro services were stopped.
 The wounded and other personnel were evacuated from the rear entrance of the building.
 The fire department, civil defense, provincial health directorate, police, and consulate officials dispatched to the area began search-and-rescue operations.
 Police also cordoned off the area surrounding the consulate.
 Within a day, Interior Minister Abdülkadir Aksu, Istanbul Governor Muammer Güler, and Istanbul Provincial Security Director Celalettin Cerrah participated in the investigations.
 Shortly after the two attacks, a warning of an additional bombing at the Galleria Shopping Center in Bakırköy began to spread; the Akmerkez, Galleria, and Carousel shopping centers were evacuated, although the warnings ended up being baseless.

-The bombers appeared to have waited for the traffic lights in front of the HSBC headquarters on the Büyükdere Avenue in Levent to turn red to maximize the effects.
+The bombers appeared to have waited for the traffic lights in front of the HSBC headquarters to turn red to maximize the effects.
 Police say that the bombers may have timed the attacks to coincide with Bush's visit to the UK.